-For toddlers it’s great at keeping any fear of the dark away, when they start getting old enough for their imaginations to start running wild.
+For toddlers, it’s great as a sleep aid.
+They keep any fear of the dark away especially when they start getting old enough for their imaginations to start running wild.

 You certainly don’t need one but it can make checking on your baby, as well as midnight feedings and changes a lot easier.

 Night lights are not only great as a baby monitor but also placed in hallways or on the stairs to prevent you from tripping and walking into things at night.

 Night lights come in a lot of different colours, and I don’t blame you if you hadn’t even given thought to the colour, but some are definitely better than others.